tensorflow/mlir/g3doc/LangRef.md

 and `memref<0 x 1 x f32>` are all different types.

 A `memref` is allowed to have an unknown rank (e.g. `memref<*xf32>`).
-The purpose of unranked memrefs is to allow external library function to receive Memref arguments of any rank without versioning the functions based on the rank.
+The purpose of unranked memrefs is to allow external library functions to receive memref arguments of any rank without versioning the functions based on the rank.
 Other uses of this type are disallowed or will have undefined behavior.